VexFoundation/betting-system-old/README.md

 <br />

 ## 1. Start the contract
-By running the below code the contract will be compiled, deployed and then the front end launched.
+By running the below code the contract will be compiled, deployed and then the frontend launched.

 ```bash
 chmod +x magic.sh